Select the method based on the version of Drupal that you want to install:

 To run the Drupal install script, point your browser to the base URL of your web site.

-The "base URL" means the document root (directory) where you placed your Drupal files (and is defined in your web server configuration file).
+The base URL means the document root (directory) where you placed your Drupal files (and is defined in your web server configuration file).
 If you have installed Drupal on a web host this will likely be a domain name such as

-If the installation process does not simply appear by entering the base URL of your site, add the file name "install.php" (for example
+If the installation process does not simply appear by entering the base URL of your site, add the file name

-You will be guided through several screens:
+install.php, you'll be guided through several pages:

 Most people should select the "standard" option.
 The standard option comes with default content types already enabled, such as Article and Page, and with appropriate publishing options already set.
 (Of course you can later edit these default content types and their settings, or add additional ones.)
 The standard profile also has a useful collection of modules pre-enabled for you.